apache/nuttx/configs/ez80f910200zco/README.txt

     builds examples/nettest.
 See examples/README.txt for more information about nettest.

+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configurations using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

 poll
     This configuration is also used for testing the eZ80F91 EMAC driver.
 It builds examples/poll.
 See examples/README.txt for more information